mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/how-to-tasks/scale-up/index.md

 excerpt: How to scale up and scale down load balancer instances
 enterprise: true
 ---

-As you refine the deployment of agent nodes and services for your DC/OS Enterprise cluster, you might find that you need to add or reduce the number of load balancing pool instances that are distributing workload to your backend servers.
+As you refine the deployment of agent nodes and services for your DC/OS&trade; Enterprise cluster, you might find that you need to add or reduce the number of load balancing pool instances that are distributing workload to your backend servers.

 # Before you begin
-Before you create Edge-LB pools and pool configuration files, you should have DC/OS Enterprise cluster nodes installed and ready to use and have previously downloaded and installed the latest Edge-LB packages.
+Before you create Edge-LB pools and pool configuration files, you should have DC/OS Enterprise cluster nodes installed and ready to use, and have previously downloaded and installed the latest Edge-LB packages.

-* You must have Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
+You must have:
-* You must have the core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
+* Edge-LB installed as described in the Edge-LB [installation instructions](/services/edge-lb/getting-started/installing).
-* You must have the `edgelb` command-line interface (CLI) installed.
+* The core DC/OS command-line interface (CLI) installed and configured to communicate with the DC/OS cluster.
-* You must have an active and properly-configured DC/OS Enterprise cluster.
+* The `edgelb` command-line interface (CLI) installed.
-* The DC/OS Enterprise cluster must have at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.
+* An active and properly-configured DC/OS Enterprise cluster, with at least one DC/OS **private agent** node to run the load-balanced service and at least one DC/OS **public agent** node for exposing the load-balanced service.

 For information about installing Edge-LB packages, see the [installation](/services/edge-lb/getting-started/installing/) instructions.

 # Scaling up Edge-LB pool instances
 You can achieve high availability for load-balancing application traffic by increasing Edge-LB pool’s HAProxy instances.
-You can simply update the existing Edge-LB pool configuration by modifying the ‘count’ variable to increase the number of HAProxy instances.
+To do this, update the existing Edge-LB pool configuration ‘count’ variable to increase the number of HAProxy instances.

-The following steps illustrate how to create an Edge-LB pool configuration file to scale up the number of instances for a deployed `nginx` service.
+The following steps show how to create an Edge-LB pool configuration file to scale up the number of instances for a deployed NGINX&trade; service.

 # To add Edge-LB load balancer instances
 1. Open a text editor to create the `scaleup-nginx-lb.json` pool configuration file: